hadouken/hadouken/src/Package/readme.txt

 The command line arguments must be set to

---plugin "<full path to your output folder>"
+--no-http-bootstrap --plugin "<full path to your output folder>"

 Finally, set working directory to the same folder as the Hadouken.Service.exe lives in.